ibm-cloud-docs/vmwaresolutions/sddc/sd_orderinginstance.md

 ## Storage settings

-The Cloud Foundation instances support only the vSAN storage.
+For Cloud Foundation instances, you can order VMware vSAN storage only.

-* When you select **Preconfigured** Bare Metal Server configuration, the storage settings are standardized and cannot be changed:
+When you select **Preconfigured** Bare Metal Server configuration, the storage settings are standardized and cannot be changed:
-  * For the **Small** Bare Metal Server configuration, 2 disk drives of 1.9 TB SSD SED are ordered.
+  * For the **Small** Bare Metal Server configuration, two disk drives of 1.9 TB SSD SED are ordered.
-  * For the **Large** Bare Metal Server configuration, 4 disk drives of 3.8 TB SSD SED are ordered.
+  * For the **Large** Bare Metal Server configuration, four disk drives of 3.8 TB SSD SED are ordered.

-* When you select the **Customized** Bare Metal Server configuration, you can customize the VMware vSAN storage for your instance by specifying the following settings under **vSAN Storage**:
+When you select the **Customized** Bare Metal Server configuration, you can customize the vSAN storage for your instance.
+Specify the following vSAN settings:
-  * **Disk Type and Size for vSAN Capacity Disks**: Select the capacity that meets your shared storage needs.
+* **Disk Type and Size for vSAN Capacity Disks**: Select an option for the capacity disks that you need.
-  * **Number of vSAN Capacity Disks**: Specify the number of disks for the vSAN shared storage that you want to add.
-The disk quantities must be 2, 4, 6, or 8.
+* **Number of vSAN Capacity Disks**: Specify the number of capacity disks that you want to add.
+* If you want to add capacity disks over the limit of eight, check the **High-Performance Intel Optane** box.
+This option provides two extra capacity disk bays for a total of 10 capacity disks and is useful for workloads that require less latency and higher IOPS throughput.
+The **High-Performance Intel Optane** option is available only for Dual Intel Xeon Gold 5120 and 6140 Processors.
+* Review the **Disk Type for vSAN Cache Disks** and **Number of vSAN Cache Disks** values.
+These values depend on whether you checked the **High-Performance Intel Optane** box.

 ## Network interface settings

-You must specify the following network interface settings when ordering a Cloud Foundation instance.
+You must specify the following network interface settings when you order a Cloud Foundation instance.

 ### Hostname prefix